Jerrryyy/hodaielab_wiki/computing/remoteaccess.md

 5. Install and open the client
 6. Specify connect2.uhn.ca as the portal address
 7. Login using T-ID or uhnresearch username

+FileZilla FTP Setup
+1. Download FileZilla Client from [https://filezilla-project.org](https://filezilla-project.org)
+2. Once connected to UHN VPN, you can then access MRIs from 205.210.128.209 using your JDMIRO account and/or MEG recordings from 142.224.244.221 using MEG account